|

 returns one fonts hash for each of the font families that match the ENCODING

 string.
-If ENCODING is '' or undef
+If ENCODING is '' or undef, no encoding match is performed.

-If ENCODING is not valid ( not present in font_encodings
+If ENCODING is not valid ( not present in font_encodings result), it is

-treated as if it was '' or undef
+treated as if it was '' or undef.

-In the special case, when both NAME and ENCODING are '' or undef
+In the special case, when both NAME and ENCODING are '' or undef,

-each font metric hash contains element encodings
+each font metric hash contains element encodings, that points to

 array of the font encodings, available for the fonts of NAME font family.